 If you haven’t been to Santorini it is definitely worth a visit and there are many places to stay catering to all budgets.
 You may soon tire however of the many honeymooners and couples indulging in romantic dinners and sunset cuddles so for a longer stay Naxos or Paros are better for singles.

 On Paros stay in either the Port Town of Parikia or the more upmarket ( and more expensive) town of Naoussa.
-Both are quintessential white sugar-cube Cycladic towns with many bars, shops, tavernas and many things to see and do.
+Both are quintessential white sugar-cube Cycladic towns with many bars, shops, tavernas and numerous things to see and do.

 Further reading: Where to stay in Paros